tuhulab/CompuTUrome/README.md

 ## Running R script from the shell

-Write R in a `.R` document.
+- Write R in a `.R` document.
 Remark: be careful with path (realative or absolute) and loading all needing packages.
-It's the easiest place to make mistakes.
+It's where the errors often happen.

-Write another shell script (my_cool_R_job.sh)
+- Write another shell script (my_cool_R_job.sh)

 ```
-cd /home/projects/ku_00015/data/ad-microbiome/
+cd /home/projects/ku_00015/data/ad-microbiome/ # the working directory for the R project
 module load intel/perflibs/2020_update4  gcc/9.3.0  R/4.1.0
 Rscript the_path_to_the.R
 ```

-Qsub the `.sh`
+- qsub the `.sh` according to the [WiKi](https://www.computerome.dk/display/C2W/Batch+System)

-## RStudio Server
+## RStudio Server (**Superseded.
+I recommend using RStudio via ThinLinc virtual desktop instead of this method**)

 Computerome started supporting RStudio since late 2020.
 Please refer to the [official Wiki page](https://www.computerome.dk/display/C2W/Rstudio+Server).